 The three most common problems first-year homeowners face:

-- Basement flooding and humidity — Water can be dangerous.
-And when it comes to your basement, your first 12 months in a new home can turn into a nightmare.
-Regular flooding and humidity can lead to dangerous mold and even rot.
+- Moisture and floods — Water can be dangerous.
+And when your basement is in question your first 12 months in a new home can turn into a nightmare.
+Regular flooding and increased moisture levels can lead to dangerous mold and even rot.
 They can also hurt your house’s supporting structure.

 - Stinky basement — Even if this isn’t that serious of a problem it’s still something you don’t want to come across.
 A wet basement means moisture, which leads to nasty smells that spread throughout the rest of your home.

 - Cracks on basement windows and doors — Due to flooding and moisture, windows and doors in the lower level of your home can become prone to cracking.
-These cracks will further lead to uneven airflow and temperature loss all over your house.
+These cracks will further lead to temperature loss across your entire home.

 Problems You’re Likely to Face After Five Years